 Among Old School Death Metal worthly representatives, Jungle Rot is one of the greatests.

 Created in the United States in 1992, the band has no longer former members in its line-up.
 Indeed, the one who steers is Dave Matrise (guitar/vocals), who joined the band in 1993.
-At his sides, James Genenz (guitar, Avernus, Dysphoria, exFleshgrind) et Geoff Bub (bass) hold their duties since more than ten years, but the band has no longer an official drummer since Joey Muha (drums, Threat Signal) left in 2018.
-To record Jungle Rot, their ninth full-length, they called Jesse Beahler (Nightfire, ex-Black Crown Initiate, ex-Rings Of Saturn), who played with them from 2010 to 2013.
-For live shows they can count on Mike Miczek (Broken Hope, The Atlas Moth), Remington Roberts, Parker Yowell and Spenser Syphers to hit the drums.
+At his sides, James Genenz (bass, Avernus, Dysphoria, exFleshgrind) et Geoff Bub (guitar) hold their duties since more than ten years, but the band has no longer an official drummer since Jesse Beahler (Nightfire, ex-Black Crown Initiate, ex-Rings Of Saturn) left in 2013.
+To record Jungle Rot, their ninth full-length, they automatically called him but for thir live shows they can count on Mike Miczek (Broken Hope, The Atlas Moth), Remington Roberts, Parker Yowell and Spenser Syphers to hit the drums.
 Are you ready to be naughtily beaten?

 The album begins with Send Forth Oblivion, a track that sets the pace at the outset.
 Riffs are greasy, supported by a bass that stands out in the mix, and it sounds like twenty years ago.
 Dave’s vocals didn’t changed too, and he still has this motivating voice.
 Guitars alternate between massive rhythmic and piercing leads, but it’s quickly time for Delusional Denial.
 A track that sounds quieter at first, but whose tempo finally increases for unhealthy riffs.
 It’s such a pleasure to hear those sounds again, that perfectly know how to add some harmonics, just like on A Burning Cinder, whose blast will probably talk to Thrash Metal lovers too.
 The blend is nearly the same on Triggered, but this track is slower and more suitable for headbang than the previous one.
 On the middle of the track, the band has an energy burst and it can be felt in the rhythmic with this characteristic acceleration.